Skip to main content

 LOW AVAILABILITY

-Gluten-free awareness is growing but still limited.
-Focus on naturally gluten-free dishes like grilled meats and roasted potatoes.
-Bratislava has gluten-free bakeries.
+Awareness of gluten-free needs is growing but still patchy.
+Lean on naturally gluten-free dishes such as grilled meats and roasted potatoes.
+Bratislava has a few gluten-free bakeries.

 Common Allergens